shasheene/chess.py/README.md

 In the future I will add a graphical user interface (likely using the 'pygame' library)

 (The game is currently completely terminal/command-line based.
-At the moment, the player selects pieces by typing the coordinates (eg. 'e2' followed by 'e4' to play the famous opening "King's Pawn" opening move).)
+At the moment, the player selects pieces by typing the coordinates (eg. 'e2' followed by 'e4' to play the famous "King's Pawn" opening move).)

 #### Features
 Currently, only the chess piece movement/attack mechanics are complete: